JoviMetzger/42Project-CPP_Modules/README.md

 ## 🌠Public, Private, Protected Access Specifiers

-The **public**, **private**, and **protected** access specifiers are used to control the visibility and accessibility of class members *(such as variables and functions)* within a class and its derived classes.
+The **public**, **private**, and **protected** access specifiers are used to control the visibility and accessibility of class members *(variables & functions)* within a class and its derived classes.

 ### 💿 Public:
 Members declared as public are **accessible from anywhere in the program**, both within the class and outside the class. <br>
-They are typically used for the interface of the class, which defines how the class can be used by external code.<br>
+They are typically used for the interface of the class, which defines how the class can be used by external code. <br>
-Public members are part of the class's public interface, and their behavior and data are intended to be used by external code.

 ### 💿 Private:
 Members declared as private are **only accessible within the class** where they are defined. <br>
-They are not accessible from external code or derived classes. <br> Private members are used to encapsulate the internal implementation details of the class. <br>
+They are not accessible from external code or derived classes. <br>

 ### 💿 Protected:
 Members declared as protected are **accessible within the class where they are defined and within derived classes**. <br>
 They are not directly accessible from external code, but they can be accessed by derived classes. <br>
-Protected members are often used when you want to provide some level of access to derived classes while still hiding them from external code. <br>
 **Example:** <br>
 ```cpp
 class MyBaseClass